Best Things to See in Lisbon in Three Days

 Fast Train from Porto

-We have to admit we do prefer train travel than a flight.
+We have to admit that we prefer train travel to flying.
 There is less time wasted waiting and travelling between destinations.

-The fast train from Porto (Alfa Pendular) takes 2.5 hours reaching speeds at 230km per hour arriving into Santa Apolonia train station.
+The fast train from Porto (Alfa Pendular) takes 2.5 hours, reaching speeds of 230km per hour, and arriving at Santa Apolonia train station.
 The train is comfortable and clean.
 It makes a great way to see the countryside, seeing the olive and citrus groves along the way.

 Tip: